Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 Hotel Madero: Modern and minimalist, a “less expensive” option in this exclusive neighborhood.
 It has a heated pool, two bars, and a large terrace.

-Microcentro is a district of offices, banks, shops, government buildings, lots of restaurants, emblematic cafes (Tortoni and Ideal among them), theaters, bookstores, pizza places, and all range of hotels.
+This is a downtown area like many others - it's full of offices, banks, shops, government buildings, lots of restaurants, emblematic cafes (Tortoni and Ideal among them), theaters, bookstores, pizza shops, and all range of hotels.

 The area is very busy during the week, but quite empty at weekends.
-It’s a business downtown.
+It also clears out in the evenings when office workers go home to more residential neighborhoods.

-It is next to all the most important historical spots of the city: Teatro Colon, San Telmo, The English clock tower, Retiro station, Calle Florida, Avenida 9 de Julio, the Obelisk, our National Congress, and so much more.
+It is next to all the most important historical spots of the city: the Casa Rosada, Plaza de Mayo, Teatro Colon, San Telmo, The English clock tower, Retiro station, Calle Florida, Avenida 9 de Julio, the Obelisk, our National Congress, and so much more.
 Here you are also adjacent to Retiro, San Telmo, Recoleta, and Puerto Madero.

 Microcentro is extremely convenient for sightseeing, even if it is not the most atmospheric part of the city.
-Many streets in downtown are pedestrianized, which means that although you’re in downtown it’s actually not so, so noisy.
-This is not to say that it is peaceful though…
+Many streets in downtown are also pedestrianized, so walking around is pretty stress free.

 Where to stay